 Explore the key skills needed for project management within the biotech environment from a clinical, technical and regulatory perspective.

-Learn how to analyze an organizational problem and develop business requirements and targeted solutions to address the challenge.
+Discover how to analyze an organizational problem and develop business requirements and targeted solutions to address the challenge.

-Gain insight into best practices and industry trends in the interdisciplinary field of commercial real estate development, and learn how to manage, finance and market commercial properties.
+Get insight into best practices and industry trends in the interdisciplinary field of commercial real estate development, and learn how to manage, finance and market commercial properties.

 Learn from experienced managers as you get specialized training in project planning, budgeting, scheduling, quality control, safety, contracts and staff development.

-Learn the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.
+Study the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.

 Explore the fundamental principles and techniques of risk management.
 Create a comprehensive risk management program to address complex business scenarios.